Freecey/Exercice-Cadavre-Exquis-CedricA/README.md

 He tried to launch it <br>
 But it didn't work under water (*Blob is an idiot.
 An idiot that can build a rocket but ***still*** an idiot*).<br>
 So he moved his rocket to the ground.<br>

+And arrice in the centrul of the Earth. </br>
+Not too hot, Bob? </br>
+Bob decide to go back the home </br>